RobKenis/reinvent-2019-blog/source/_posts/keynote-with-andy-jassy.md

 Hardware accelerated cache.
 Move the compute to the storage.
 This delivers 10x better query performance than anywhere else.

 ### ElasticSearch Service
-> Please let it be Cloudwatch Kibana 🤞 - Kenneth De Win, 2019
+> Please let it be Cloudwatch Kibana <span>🤞</span> - Kenneth De Win, 2019
 #### UltraWarm **NEW**
 Scale up to 3 PB of log data per cluster.
 Move unused data to S3.
 Save 90% of costs compared to what you do in ES today.
 If a query needs to pull data from S3, some Nitro magic make the data accessible very quickly.
+> <span>😭</span> - Kenneth De Win, 2019

 ### Cassandra
-> Please be managed Casandra 🤞 - Rob Kenis, 2019
+> Please be managed Casandra <span>🤞</span> - Rob Kenis, 2019
 #### Preview of Amazon Managed Cassandra Service **NEW**
 No clusters to be managed, pay on demand, uses same Cassandra drivers.
 There's not much more to it.
 Finally use Cassandra without contemplating your career as a developer.
+> <span>🥳</span> - Rob Kenis, 2019

 ## Machine learning
 Machine learning continues to grow on AWS.
 All types of developers like to try it sooner or later, this resulted in 3 layers of services.
 ### Frameworks for machine learning.
-AWS optmized TensorFlow is 20% faster than any other option (some very fancy private hardware not open to the public).
+AWS optimized TensorFlow is 20% faster than any other option (some very fancy private hardware not open to the public).
 Optimized PyTorch is 22% faster, just like MXNet.

 ### SageMaker
 <!-- *Grab a screenshot around 9:45* -->